 Tips for Personal Injury Accident Claims in Dubai

-Ever since car insurance was made mandatory by law in the UAE the driving culture has changed.
+Ever since car insurance was made mandatory by law in the UAE, the driving culture has changed.
 Drivers tend to be more careful now.
-In fact, traffic accidents have reduced considerably over the past few years.
+Traffic accidents have reduced considerably over the past few years.

 However, they have not been eradicated.
 Roadside collisions still occur.
 People are injured as a result and require time and support to recover.
-This is where your insurance cover comes in.
-But what is personal accident cover?
+It is where your insurance cover comes in.
+But what is a personal accident cover?

 Personal Accident Cover

 So how do you make sure that you get the most benefit in case of an injury?
-We tell you how.
+We’ll tell you how.